dancesWithMachines/dancesWithMachines.github.io/markdown/index.md

 *[Thinkz - Smartpen (article in Polish)](https://spidersweb.pl/bizblog/thinkz-dlugopis/)*</br>
 *[RetroPie, Without The Pi - Hackaday](https://hackaday.com/2023/06/06/retropie-without-the-pi/)*
 ## About me
-My name is Mateusz and I'm an intern developer at Intel Corp. while still studying Computer Science and Econometrics at University of Gdańsk.
+My name is Mateusz.
 I create and share my private projects as Timax under "dancesWithMachines" name.
+I'm a former employee of Intel Corp, where I was developing storage management software for Linux.

 I have a strong need for feeling, that the stuff I do has some purpose.
 That's why I am a type of person who learns best by practicing.
 Overtime I acquired patience and steadfastness to solve various kinds of problems as well as ability to come up with unconventional solutions.